New Resource

 Once you are done.
 Finally, initiate the process by hitting the 'Start' button.

-Best Free Slow Motion Video Editors Online
+Best Slow Motion Video Editors Online (Browser, Free, No Install)

-3. VEED.IO
+3. Kapwing

 VEED.IO lets you change video speed within seconds and supports AVI, MOV, MP4, and other common formats.
 Beyond slowing down footage, you can layer subtitles, text annotations, and progress bars — useful for tutorial-style slow motion breakdowns.